Banging Toolbox

 These clumps mixed with hair can block out the holes of your shower catchment filter under the drain.

-Too much build-up can rust your shower drain even if it’s stainless steel.
+Too much build-up can rust your shower drain even if the base is stainless steelon the surface.

 2. Falling hair

-People usually lose 50-100 strands of hair per day so it’s no surprise that it can clog your shower drain.
+People can lose around 50-100 strands of hair every day so there is no surprise that hair can clog your shower drain.

-Hair is also greasy which means that it can form clumps in water.
+Hair is also greasy which means that the strands can form clumps when mixed with water.

 3. Lint